 The accounting major provides the background for entry level accounting positions in industry, not-forprofit organizations, and accounting firms.
 Graduates planning a career in accounting with a public accounting firm should also plan to meet the requirements to sit for the CPA examination as set forth by the Arkansas State Board of Public Accountancy.
-The Board requires, in addition to the OBU degree requirements for an accounting major, that CPA candidates satisfy the following:
+The Board requires, in addition to the OBU degree requirements for an accounting major, that CPA candidates satisfy the following (effective January, 2008):

-- Take 3 hours of accounting electives

-- Earn grades of "C" or better in all 30 hours of required accounting courses

-- Earn at least 150 hours of credit
+- 1) Take 9 hours of accounting electives (Accounting Information Systems is required) - 2) Earn grades of "C" or better in all 30 hours of required accounting courses - 3) Earn at least 150 hours of credit